knandiwal/chat-phonegap/readme.md

 PhoneGap, AngularJs, CoffeeScript, Socket.io

 ### Usage
-Copy it into assets/www in phonegap project, run ./cordova/run to build package and run it in simulator or your device.
+Copy it into assets/www of phonegap project, run ./cordova/run(under the root dir of phonegap project) to build package and autorun the generated package in simulator or your device.